MicrosoftDocs/quantum-docs/articles/optimization-population-annealing.md

 ## When To Use Population Annealing

-Generally speaking, given enough resources, population annealing can solve any problem that
+Generally speaking, given enough resources, Population Annealing can solve any problem that
 [Simulated Annealing](xref:microsoft.quantum.optimization.simulated-annealing)
-is used for more efficiently.However, due to the memory footprint of multiple walkers, population annealing is most suitable for very hard moderately-sized problems.
-We recommend population annealing for both sparse and dense graphs.
+is used for more efficiently.However, due to the memory footprint of multiple walkers, Population Annealing is most suitable for very hard moderately-sized problems.
+We recommend Population Annealing for both sparse and dense graphs.
 The algorithm might struggle for constraint problems with large penalty terms.